Bridges of the Grand Canal.

 It was moved into place by a large barge in 2007 and installed finally in 2008.
 Originally known as the Quarto Ponte sul Canal Grande, the official name Ponte della Constituzione; was adopted to celebrate the 60th anniversary of the Italian Constitution in the same yea

-Calatrava design was for an arched truss bridge with a 180 metre radius.
-The stairway on the bridge is constructed in Istrian stone alternating with tempered glass and illuminated from below by fluorescent lights.
+Calatrava design was for an arched truss structure with a 180 metre radius.
+The stairway is constructed in Istrian stone alternating with tempered glass and illuminated from below by fluorescent lights.
 The parapet is also glass, with a bronze handrail and concealed lighting.
 The internal structure can be appreciated by looking at a cross-section of the bridge, exhibited outside at the waterfront; located between the Railway Directorate Headquarters and the Santa Lucia railway station.
 After fabrication, the bridge was moved into place by a large barge in July 2007.

-The official budget for the project was €6.7 million, but actual costs have escalated significantly, especially in dealing with the bridges functional criticisms mentioned above.
+The official budget for the project was €6.7 million, but actual costs have escalated significantly, especially in dealing with the functional criticisms mentioned above.

 Bridges of the Grand Canal.
 4. Ponte di Rialto